River Conon: Fishing

-The Conon and the Black Water were spring fisheries, but both rivers became less wild and more predicatable after the construction of the hydro-electric scheme at the Falls of Conon in the 1920s and the major schemes built between 1946 and 1961.
+The Conon and the Black Water were spring fisheries, but both rivers became less wild and more predictable after the construction of the hydroelectric scheme at the Falls of Conon in the 1920s and the major schemes built between 1946 and 1961.
 Although there had been floods in 1892 and 1922, there were four major floods between 1962 and 1989, with water levels on the Marybank to Moy Bridge road reaching 16 ft in 1962.
 Subsequently, compensation flows from Loch Luichart were increased, to ensure that the loch had spare capacity at times of flood.
 The North of Scotland Hydro-electric Board bought all of the salmon fishing rights, apart from those owned by Sir John Stirling of the Fairburn estate, who refused to sell.
 The Board installed fish lifts at the dams, including a fish ladder at the Falls of Conon, enabling fish to reach the River Bran for the first time, and creating large new spawning grounds.
 They also created a large capacity hatchery, and guaranteed compensation flows on the Conon all year round, which prevented low water levels in the summer months from curtailing fishing.

 The spawning grounds of the Black Water were largely destroyed by the damming of the river, and the dams do not have fish lifts.
 A fish trap on the upper Black Water is used to catch adult salmon, which are used to provide eggs for the hatchery.
 Although the fish lifts meant that adult salmon could more easily return to the spawning grounds above the dams, they were not well suited for smolts attempting to return to the sea, but modifications have been made to improve this situation.
 The Orrin and the Meig are no longer very accessible to adult salmon.
 The Orrin was particularly affected by dirt and silt being washed downstream while the works were being constructed, and an outbreak of ulcerative dermal necrosis in 1967 further affected fish stocks.
 In the ten years prior to 2006, the hatchery handled 2.6 million eggs each year, and during the same period, nearly 100 mi of habitat suitable for juvenile salmon were brought into use.
 Although fish stocks appear to be recovering well, they are regularly predated by seals, as there is a population of around 400 in the Firth, which hunt on the river as far upstream as Torr Achilty dam.
 There is a large population of pike in the lower Conon, and a significant population of perch in the Bran.
 Mink have also become established in the area, particularly on the Black Water.